Dagi2004/P-2-P-DashBoard/README.md

 - Real-Time Updates: Transactions are dynamically added to the table without requiring a page refresh.

+- Error Handling: If a transaction is not found or if there's an issue fetching the data, an error message will be displayed on the screen.

 - Detailed View: Click on a transaction to view its details (e.g., sender, receiver, amount, status, and timestamp).

 **Technologies Used**